chase4926/PirateRPG/designdoc.md

 # Character #
   No max level
-  The player does not start with skills
+  1 attribute point is gained per level along with points being automatically allocated to attributes The player does not start with skills
   The player gains 1 skill point per 5 levels and no attribute points(5,10,15...)
   It is expected that after 'completing' the game the player will be level 80-100